Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 Remote Monitoring
 =================

-Here the state of a US-Web instance remotely, with no shell connection to its server.
+Here the state of a US-Web instance will be inspected remotely, with no shell connection to its server.

 First of all, is this US-Web instance available?
 Check with::